DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/INTEGRATION/INTRODUCTION/Introduction.md

 # Introduction to Integrations EDI
 This section will provide a quick overview of the Integrations EDI module. <br>
 Integrations module is beneficial for EDI documents that are not specific to a customer, vendor or warehouse. <br>
+Change tracking is used to send data based on full or changes to the tracked table. <br>
 Examples are integrating with an online store.

 ## Documents